Chalklate/ev3sources-xtended-docker/README.md

-LEGO MINDSTORMS EV3 source code - Extended version
+LEGO MINDSTORMS EV3 source code - Extended version + docker environment for compilation
 ===============================

 ## What this is